We Wish You a Merry Haiku

 I've worked in each type of school, learning early in my career that Christmas is exhausting - whatever type of school you are in.
 After 'doing' a full month of Christmas in my NQT year I vowed to myself that, whatever the school's approach to Christmas might be, I was going to find a way of combining the festive theme with structured and meaningful learning.
 By doing this I maintained a focus on the curriculum, acknowledged the significance of the Christmas celebrations and made sure that increasingly excited children were kept calm and purposeful.

 I first used the following lesson idea with a Year 4 class.
-It is easily adaptable and could make an equally good mum- or dad-led project if you wanted to adapt it for use at home.
+It is easily adaptable and could make an equally good parent or carer led project if you wanted to adapt it for use at home.

 Provide the children with a selection of haiku, asking them to analyse the poems to see if they can find similarities.
 Ask the children to tell you the features they've identified and record them on a flip chart – they can use this as a checklist/ set of success criteria when they come to write their own poetry later.
 You will definitely want the children to identify the syllable structure of a haiku (5-7-5).
 If they are able to note that the last line acts as a 'reveal', they will be even more successful when writing their own haiku.